BAMresearch/LebeDigital/README.md

 # Run the project
 $ python server.py
-# For installing the dependencies, we recmmend you to setup a virtual environment first.
+# For installing the dependencies, we recommend you to setup a virtual environment first.

 ```